AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_Views_Overview.md

 The collection(s) of streams that a data view acts on is the result of one or more queries.
 Streams (and any future data source types) are collectively known as *data items*.
 Values from the data items' properties can be included in the data view as *fields*, as can information about the data items (such as Id and Metadata).

 There are two primary means of controlling how the data items will be organized.
 One or more fields may be designated to *group* the data view, effectively grouping or partitioning the data items on some value.
-Within a set of fields, one field may be designated to *distinguish* or align the items.
+Within a set of fields, one field may be designated to *identify* or align the items.

 Data view data is available in several formats, including JSON and CSV, with a user-specified range and granularity.
 Data is obtained by querying the REST API.